scotentSD/fbs/_posts/2021-01-28-user-testing.md

  - All said it would be useful to distinguish between grants and loans

 ### What would you do if you came to the site and couldn't find any funding?
- -One would contact their MP
+- One would contact their MP
 - One would just try to earn money through their business
 - One would go to the contact us page and phone – they wouldn't use the form because it doesn't tell you how long it will take for someone to respond